 For new homeowners, the process of buying a home is exciting and thrilling.
-You don’t think about problems which could put your home at risk.
-This is why it is advisable to have an expert by your side that can guide you through buying a home.
-Mortgage bankers have a higher standard than mortgage brokers.
-Mortgage bankers make sure the home is affordable and reasonable for your income and expenses.
+So, you most likely don’t give much thought to problems that could potentially put your home at risk.
+Therefore, it’s advisable to have an expert by your side to guide you through buying a home.
+Please note that mortgage bankers have a higher standard than mortgage brokers.
+In fact, mortgage bankers make sure the home is affordable and reasonable for your income and expenses.

 Avoiding foreclosures starts with preparation and financial planning.
 There are always unexpected circumstances that can put your home at risk.
 If this were to happen, it is essential to have a back-up plan and be well informed on how to effectively avoid foreclosure and keep your credit rating healthy.

 In this article, we look at a few ways how to effectively stop foreclosure.
 A foreclosure normally starts when you become 60 days overdue.
-At that point, a bank will refuse payments and send the mortgage to their attorney.
+At that point, a bank refuses payments and sends the mortgage to their attorney.
 Before we start, let’s quickly recap what foreclosure actually means.

 Foreclosure occurs when a lender or bank files a lawsuit to sell the home to pay off the mortgage.
-The mortgage company does not take ownership of your home just because the lawsuit was filed.
-You still own the home until the judge or a commissioner in Kentucky auctions the home.
-The house will be sold whether or not you are able to make regular payments.
+However, the mortgage company does not take ownership of your home just because of the lawsuit filing.
+Rather, you still own the home until the judge or a commissioner in Kentucky auctions the home.
+Then, the house is sold whether or not you make regular payments.

 Foreclosure finishes with a foreclosure auction.
-The lender may or may not take over the home.
+Then, the lender may or may not take over the home.
 The lender in Kentucky will often bid up to 66% of the value of the house to stop you from later redeeming the home.
 In a foreclosure auction, the judge or commissioner sells the home to the highest bidder.
-Although the judge is supposed to only approve a reasonable sale I have seen a 50,000 home sold for a $1,000 bid at a tax sale.
+However, although the judge is supposed to only approve a reasonable sale I have seen a $50,000 home sold for a $1,000 bid at a tax sale.

 You have options even before a foreclosure lawsuit is filed.
-But these options slip away over time.
-You only have 20 days to answer a lawsuit.
-After a foreclosure auction is advertised it is difficult or impossible to stop the sale without filing bankruptcy.
-The closer the auction date is, the harder it will be to stop the process and the fewer options you have.
+But, these options slip away because you only have 20 days to answer a lawsuit.
+Also, after a foreclosure auction advertises it is difficult or impossible to stop the sale without filing bankruptcy.
+What’s more, the closer the auction date is, the harder it is to stop the process and the fewer options you have.

-There are a few things that you could do in advance that can stop foreclosure almost immediately.
+There are a few things to do in advance that might stop foreclosure almost immediately.
 Let’s take a look!

-It is up to you to decide which method would best suit your situation and your individual needs.
-A house may be perfect, you may need to keep it.
+It is up to you to decide which method best suits your situation and your individual needs.
+As an example, a house might be perfect for you, and you might want to keep it.
 In that case, selling the home or a deed in lieu are not options.
 To keep a home you may need to file a Chapter 13 and catch up payments.
-Consider Chapter 13 early in your case.
-If you delay filing a Chapter 13 the payments increase dramatically and later you may no longer be able to afford it.
-You not only have to pay your late payments but also the mortgage company’s attorney fees and your own.
-You may save a home by doing a mortgage modification or workout agreement.
+However, you must consider Chapter 13 early in your case.
+Unfortunately, delaying the filing of Chapter 13 increases the payments dramatically.
+In fact, later you may no longer be able to afford it.
+In addition, you not only have to pay your late payments but also the mortgage company’s attorney fees along with your own fees.
+So, sometimes, you may save a home by doing a mortgage modification or workout agreement.

 These are not normally your lender’s first preference for a number of reasons.
 A deed in lieu exposes your lender to a range of liability risks.
-In addition, they will be forced to deal with second mortgages or additional lines of credit the property may have accumulated.
+In addition, they are forced to deal with second mortgages or additional lines of credit on the property.

-A short sale or deed in lieu does not save your credit rating.
-Normally it has a similar impact to a foreclosure.
+Please note, a short sale or deed in lieu does not save your credit rating.
+Normally, it has a similar impact as a foreclosure.
 So how do you know if this option is the right one for avoiding foreclosure?

-If your credit score is important to you and you plan to use it in the next couple of years to buy a new home, it may be better to sell the home if you can afford it.
-On the other hand, if you’re more interested in the end result of staying away from foreclosure at all cost, a short sale or deed in lieu may be the way out.
-If you are not planning to buy a home anytime soon, this alternative may be the rescue.
-These options are slightly better than a foreclosure.
-But only slightly.
+If your credit score is important to you and you plan to use it in the next couple of years to buy a new home, it may be better to sell the home.
+On the other hand, if you’re more interested in the end result of no foreclosure at all costs, a short sale or deed in lieu may be the way out.
+So, if you are not planning to buy a home anytime soon, this alternative might be the rescue.
+However, these options are only slightly better than a foreclosure.

 Based on the information and the result of the analysis, the lender makes a choice whether to agree to modify your loan.
-If this is the case, you will receive a proposition for the new terms.
+If they agree, you then receive a proposition for the new terms.
 Keep in mind depending on the situation, the new terms may mean higher monthly payments than previously.
-The interest rate may increase, the length of the loan may increase or you may lose some equity.
+The interest rate may also increase, the length of the loan may increase or you may lose some equity.